aptima-ai/aptima_framework/docs/ten_framework/ten_manager/check_graph.md

 - **Example (The `_ten::uri` in property.json is not equal to the `app` field in nodes)**:

-  Imagine that the content of property.json of a TEN app is as follows.
+  Imagine that the content of property.json of a APTIMA app is as follows.

   ```json
   {